javascript-tutorial/en.javascript.info/1-js/05-data-types/09-keys-values-entries/article.md

 The first difference is that we have to call `Object.keys(obj)`, and not `obj.keys()`.

 Why so?
 The main reason is flexibility.
 Remember, objects are a base of all complex structures in JavaScript.
-So we may have an object of our own like `order` that implements its own `order.values()` method.
-And we still can call `Object.values(order)` on it.
+So we may have an object of our own like `data` that implements its own `data.values()` method.
+And we still can call `Object.values(data)` on it.

 The second difference is that `Object.*` methods return "real" array objects, not just an iterable.
 That's mainly for historical reasons.